What's the recovery like for P-Shot (Priapus Shot)?

 How long does P-Shot recovery take?

-Minimal — 24–48 hours of mild soreness.
-Most patients return to normal activity the next day.
+Minimal — about 24 to 48 hours of mild soreness, and most people return to normal activity the next day.

-Most patients notice initial improvements at 2–4 weeks, with the most significant results at 6–12 weeks as PRP-stimulated tissue regeneration progresses.
-Results typically last 12–18 months.
+Initial improvements at 2 to 4 weeks, with the most significant results at 6 to 12 weeks as PRP-stimulated regeneration progresses.
+Results typically last 12 to 18 months.